Third parties, 3 risks and Your life sciences business

 It is standard business practice for many organizations in the life sciences industry to use third-party relationships and resources to achieve desired objectives.
-These partnerships, for instance, help pharmaceutical, medical device and biotechnology companies complete research and clinical trials as well as commercialize, manufacture and distribute products.
+These partnerships, for instance, help biopharma and medtech companies complete research and clinical trials as well as commercialize, manufacture and distribute products.
 Often, these third parties do so by processing and assessing key organizational data.
 Since these relationships generally result in productivity and financial benefits, their use is projected to further increase.

 Managing confidential data is no small task for most companies given today’s environment of increased hacking attacks and security breaches.
 To counter this, new regulations have been implemented.
 However, have your existing contract agreements with third parties also been updated to align with these newer policies?
 For instance, do you have a clear segregation between company and third-party responsibility regarding the protection of data and a plan in the event of a breach?
 Do you know what types of data your third parties have access to and the security around that data?
 It’s imperative to review your existing third-party engagements and update contracts as needed.

 Additionally, privacy regulations in the European Union have also become more rigorous, even for U.S. organizations.
 The EU’s General Data Protection Regulation requires all organizations that hold, transmit or process EU resident data to comply with the law, regardless of whether you or your third party actually operate in the EU.
 Failure to comply can result in significant financial penalties: up to 4% of global revenue or 20 million euro, whichever is greater.
 Enforcement start in May 2018.